 (Q) For a discharge of vehicle maintenance wastewater, the registration shall include the following additional information:

-(i) For a discharge of vehicle maintenance wastewater to a collection and/or treatment system that meets the specifications listed in Section 5(f)(12)(A)(i) of this general permit and was not previously authorized by a valid individual permit issued in accordance with section 22a-430 of the Connecticut General Statutes or a general permit issued in accordance with section 22a-430b of the Connecticut General Statutes, a completed collection and/or treatment system specification form prescribed and provided by the Commissioner and the POTW Authority’s written approval of such treatment system.
+(i) For a discharge of vehicle maintenance wastewater to a collection and/or treatment system that meets the specifications listed in Section 5(f)(12)(A)(i) of this general permit and was not previously authorized by a valid individual permit issued in accordance with section 22a-430 of the Connecticut General Statutes or a general permit issued in accordance with section 22a-430b of the Connecticut General Statutes, a completed collection and/or treatment system specification form prescribed and provided by the Commissioner.

-(ii) For a discharge of vehicle maintenance wastewater to a collection and/or treatment system that meets the specifications listed in Section 5(f)(12)(A)(ii) of this general permit and was not previously authorized by a valid individual permit issued in accordance with section 22a-430 of the Connecticut General Statutes or a general permit issued in accordance with section 22a-430b of the Connecticut General Statutes, a completed collection and/or treatment system specification form prescribed and provided by the Commissioner, the certification signed by a Connecticut licensed Professional Engineer and the POTW Authority’s written approval of such treatment system.
+(ii) For a discharge of vehicle maintenance wastewater to a collection and/or treatment system that meets the specifications listed in Section 5(f)(12)(A)(ii) of this general permit and was not previously authorized by a valid individual permit issued in accordance with section 22a-430 of the Connecticut General Statutes or a general permit issued in accordance with section 22a-430b of the Connecticut General Statutes, a completed collection and/or treatment system specification form prescribed and provided by the Commissioner, and the certification signed by a Connecticut licensed Professional Engineer..

 .